hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 | new Number | An object that contains a numeric value |
 | new String | An object that contains a char or chars |

 Better use primitive boolean, number, and string.
-Object versions are costly.
+Object versions are costly and slower to access.

 typeof Operator